fdg2425/web/README.md

 ***
 <br>

-You can download the apks if these apps from the following GitHub repository:
+You can download the apks of these apps from the following GitHub repository:

 [https://github.com/fdg2425/apks](https://github.com/fdg2425/apks)